Scotland, Connecticut

 Scotland is a town in Windham County, Connecticut, United States.
 The town is part of the Northeastern Connecticut Planning Region.
 As of the 2020 census, the town population was 1,576.
 Scotland is a predominantly rural town, with agriculture being the principal industry.
 Scotland is the least populous town in Windham County.

 Geography

 According to the U.S. Census Bureau, the town has a total area of 18.7 square miles (48.3 km^{2}), of which 18.6 square miles (48.2 km^{2}) is land and 0.1 square mile (0.1 km^{2}) (0.27%) is water.
-It was incorporated in 1857.

 History

 In 1700, Isaac Magoon purchased 1950 acre of land from then Windham and thus began Scotland's History.
 He named the town Scotland as a way of commemorating his ancestral home.
 Scotland was incorporated in May 1857.

 Government

 The town still maintains the town meeting as its form of government with a board of selectmen.
 The town also has eight boards & commissions, including Inlands & Wetlands, Planning & Zoning and Board of Education.